Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Positive-energy projection

 where $\theta$ is a real parameter.
 For atoms \cite{bylickiRelativisticHylleraasConfigurationinteraction2008}, the terms of the Dirac--Coulomb Hamiltonian are rescaled according to the following relations

 For molecules, some further considerations are necessary.
 If the nuclear coordinate is not at the origin, the electron-nucleus interaction operator is not dilatation analytic, \emph{i.e.,}

 and complex integration is required to evaluate the matrix elements.
 Since the analytic integral expressions are known for $\theta=0$, the expressions can be analytically continued for $\theta\neq0$, similarly to the non-relativistic computations reported in Refs.~ \cite{moiseyevAutoionizingStatesUsing1979,mccurdyComplexcoordinateCalculationMatrix1980,moiseyevNonHermitianQuantumMechanics2011}.
 Analytic continuation means in this case that the $\bos{R}_I$ nuclear coordinates are replaced with $\bos{R}_I \eem^{-\iim \theta}$ in the analytic integral expression.
-To carry out these types of non-dilatation analytic computations, we have generalized our original (real) ECG integral routines to complex arithmetic to be able to use complex-valued nuclear position vectors in all integral routines including the electron-nucleus Coulomb term.
+To carry out these types of non-dilatation analytic computations, we have generalized our original (real) ECG integral routines to complex arithmetic to be able to use complex-valued nuclear position vectors.

 We have also tested an alternative (at a first sight na\"ive or `wrong') technique in which the nuclear coordinates are scaled together with the electronic coordinates,